 The Coquille are one of several Native peoples who inhabited southwestern Oregon before European trappers arrived.
 The Coquille’s ancestors enjoyed a bountiful lifestyle shaped by a generous environment.
 The ebbing tide revealed a banquet of shellfish and other riches.
 The rivers hosted prodigious salmon runs; the forests and meadows, game and plant foods and an abundance of building and basketry materials.

 Trappers brought foreign diseases that decimated Native populations, so that by the time gold miners and other settlers arrived in the 1850s, the Coquille (pronounced “ko-kwell,” likely derived from “scoquel,” a Native name for lamprey) had dwindled to just a few hundred individuals.

-After a series of bloody skirmishes, the Coquille signed treaties in 1951 and 1955, ceding more than 1 million acres of their ancestral homeland in the lower Coos Bay and the Coquille River watershed to the federal government.
+After a series of bloody skirmishes, the Coquille signed treaties in 1851 and 1855 that would have ceded more than 1 million acres of their ancestral homeland in the lower Coos Bay and the Coquille River watershed to the federal government.
 Like many other Indians on the Southern Oregon Coast, they were forced to march north and start new lives on the Siletz Reservation.

 But not all went, and some escaped and returned.
 “Many Coquille were never removed to a reservation and were able to stay on their traditional lands throughout the contact period,” says Rippee.

 In 1954 Congress passed Public Law 588, also known as the Western Oregon Indian Termination Act, which severed the trust relationship between the U.S. government and 61 named Tribes of Indians west of the Cascade Mountains.
 “Termination significantly impacted how we managed land, and how the tribe interacted with the federal government and state agencies,” Rippee adds.